Update: We are now accepting submissions on our ConfTool submission site.

 With this new track we invite proposals for interactive sessions that are specifically tailored for a virtual environment.
 We invite you to draw on your experiences with virtual conferences and online learning to propose a globally accessible remote session that is active and informative.
 This is an opportunity to be creative and show how advancements in technology can help transform and shape how we collaborate in the future.

-As with SIEs, we believe this new tack can support creative activities that generate experiences and thoughtful reflection.
+We believe this new tack can support creative activities that generate experiences and thoughtful reflection, all in a virtual setting.
 Sessions that draw from alternative and emerging research paradigms are also welcomed, such as arts-informed and participatory approaches or contemplative education.
 Proposers may consider what outputs such as videos, artifacts and writings might come from the session experience to further emphasize engagement.

 Proposal that span one, two or even three sessions will be considered if the format so warrants.
 For example, imagine two sessions held a few days apart so participants can be introduced to a situation or goal (e.g. analysis of a large data set, or interpretations of a video clip) and later meet to share their results and compare approaches.